dannyfriz/cf-aws-helper/README.md

 # AWS CloudFormation Stack CLI Helper

+Acknowledgment: Augusto Toledo, thank you for giving me part of your time to be a better professional.

 An opinionated Command Line utility that aims to help and speed up the development activities associated with the construction of AWS CloudFormation Stacks.

 ## Common use cases